 Whether it’s for your first job or you’ve got years of experience, job hunting is a daunting task.

 Your first step in getting potential employers to take notice is to create a striking resume.
 Resumes create the first impression of you, as they give employers a detailed summary of your skills, capabilities, and experience.

 Resumes are all about how you market yourself, and this is important.
 It not only shows off what you can do for the company, but it also shows the company how you see yourself.

 Keep in mind that resumes are typically job-specific.
 When writing your resume's content, you only need to put the details of your skills and experience in relation to the position you are applying for.
 This can be a challenge.
-Not only do you have to think about what is relevant to include or exclude, it is also important how you present it visually.
+Not only do you have to think about what is relevant to include or exclude, but it is also important how you present it visually.

-With over hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
+With hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
 There’s guaranteed to be a design that will work for your chosen position.
 Here we look at ten resume templates from Canva that can bring you a step closer to your dream job.

 Traditionally, resumes are straightforward and clean in terms of content and presentation.
 The danger is that it can get lost among other resumes that look the same.
 This resume offers a design that is clean and classic, but at the same time, its pop of color makes it stand out.